alexsaunderswps/User-Guides/finished/English/markdown_files/vr_headset_arborxr_managed_setup_guide.md

 - *Currently, all accounts using ArborXR and Meta-for-Work are created by WPS Staff*
 - *These accounts are created by WPS Staff to provide IT support for Meta VR Headsets*
-- *It is beyond the scope of this guide to intruct users in the creation of ArborXR and Meta-for-Work accounts for their organization*
+- *It is beyond the scope of this guide to instruct users in the creation of ArborXR and Meta-for-Work accounts for their organization*

 ### Logging in to Meta-for-Work